bbeizer/Razzle-Dazzle/README.md

 # Razzle-Dazzle

 This is a game I made up.
 Each side has 4 pieces.
 All of the pieces move like knights and one piece contains a metal ball The piece with the ball is not able to move but it is able to pass the ball.
-That piece can pass the ball other pieces that are laterally or diagonally in range as long as the oponnent's piece is not blocking the path.
-The first player to get one of their piece on the opponents back rank with the ball wins
+That piece can pass the ball to other pieces that are laterally or diagonally in range as long as the oponnent's piece is not blocking the path.
+On a given turn, a player is able to move only one piece at a time, but is able to pass the ball to any piece it is able to pass to.
+The player must end their turn by pressing the key "n" to surrender their turn to the other player.
+The first player to get one of their piece with a ball on the opponents back rank wins. to reset a game press the button "r"

+# What you need to Download
+  ´• pygame
+   • pycharm
+   on pycharm to get the game to work, run the game with the play button on main.py

 # Initial Setup